SmartShip Australia - simulator centre

-Maritime Safety Queensland contracted us to deliver the most modern and professional simulator centre possible for training of pilots and tug masters.
+Maritime Safety Queensland entrusted us to design and deliver a state-of-the-art simulator centre for training pilots and tug masters.

 The requested time frame from the contract was signed until the centre should be finalized and ready for use was set to 10 months.
 In order to push the bar within simulation training and to fit Maritime Safety Queensland’s requirements, FORCE Technology needed to develop and customize a number of features, including: